 Why would I need an Elevation Certificate?

 An Elevation Certificate is the first step in obtaining federally backed flood insurance. it is created to compare a property’s elevation data (determined by field measurement) to the Base Flood Elevation data.
 It provides elevation information for compliance with floodplain management ordinances, and setting insurance premium rates.
+GSI is well-qualified and equipped to take care of this requirement for you.

 An Elevation Certificate is required to obtain a National Flood Insurance Program policy on all Post-FIRM construction, but is optional on Pre-FIRM construction.
 The Certificate is required by the NFIP to certify the lowest floor of a building so the policy can be properly rated.